a1re1/programming-notes/js/node.js--101.md

+# Node.js General Notes

-# Why do I need to do this?
+## Why do I need to do this?
 Node requires 'http' module by default as part of the library in order to run a node server

 require({module-name}) keyword used to import node modules for use in different modules